How To Make a Ytong Nest - Ant Keeping Tutorial

 Engraving

-I would suggest you wear a mask during this phase, as the Ytong produces a lot of dust.
+I suggest you wear a mask during this phase, as Ytong produces a lot of dust.

 Not bad!

-When finished we can then clean the little imperfections by using some sandpaper and a piece of wood.
-Keep in mind that the Ytong is a very soft material, so you don’t have to push too hard when using the piece of sandpaper.
+When finished, we can clean the little imperfections by using some sandpaper and a piece of wood.
+Keep in mind that Ytong is a very soft material, so you don’t have to push too hard when using the piece of sandpaper.

 You can also clean the interior of the chambers, making them a little more appealing.